Hanauma Bay Reopens with Online Reservations

 To protect the inhabitants, entry to the bay is capacity controlled at 720 people per day and you must reserve a slot to gain entrance.
 In the past, it was somewhat of a gamble as to if you would get in, so we tended to avoid the place and not take our visiting friends and family.
 Being able to book online now alleviates the potential for being turned away or waiting for a long time to gain access.

 If you enjoy snorkeling and would like to see breathtaking underwater scenery and colorful tropical fish in a natural setting, Hanauma Bay can now be high on your list of places to visit during your trip to Oahu.

 Hanauma Bay is not a "beach park", but a Nature Preserve dedicated to safeguarding the fragile marine life in the Bay.
 It is the first Marine Life Conservation District in the State.

 Marine life is teeming at the preserve as the bay has largely been empty for the past year and although visitors are returning in record numbers, limiting access protects the sea life.

 In my youth, our family spent many a day here snorkeling together and today, you can now more easily enjoy this beautiful underwater environment by booking online and donning your Mask and Snorkel.

 Reservations are accepted up to 48-hours in advance for groups of up to 10, (5-adults & 5-children).
 Go to the City and County of Honolulu, Department of Parks & Recreation website.
-Hint: You could do this from home, prior to your arrival to the Ko Olina Beach Villas Oahu at Ko Olina, you're home away from home in the Islands.
+Hint: Make your reservation from home, prior to your arrival to the Ko Olina Beach Villas Oahu at Ko Olina, you're home away from home in the Islands.